-- An adoption certificate, child arrangements or special guardianship order for a child who was previously in care, immediately following having been in care. - A Supplementary Information Form (SIF) to support an application based on religious grounds for a voluntary controlled school. - Evidence to support your address (see the 'Additional information for applying for a school place' section).
+- An adoption certificate, child arrangements or special guardianship order for a child who was previously in care, immediately following having been in care. - Evidence to show that your child has previously been in state care outside of England (in the care of or accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society) immediately before they were adopted. - A Supplementary Information Form (SIF) to support an application based on religious grounds for a voluntary controlled school. - Evidence to support your address (see the 'Additional information for applying for a school place' section).